ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * The current block's 'checksum' field must include all other checksum fields and some additional metadata in the block.

 A block is considered valid if a certain number of nodes sign it with their private key, which corresponds to their Wallet address.
 The number of required signatures is determined by an algorithm, which is described in the further sections, but can be summarized here:
-* A certain number of signers must also have signed the previous block.
-(At the time of writing, 51%)
+* A certain number of signers must also have signed the sixth last block - block number N-6.
+At the time of writing, 50% + 1 signature are required in order for the block to be accepted.
-* The number of total signatures must be some percentage of the last 'signature-frozen' block.
+* The number of total signatures must be some percentage of the last 'signature-frozen' block (block number N-5).
 (At the time of writing, this percentage is 75%)
 * There is a maximum number of signers in order to keep the blocks from growing disproportionately large.
 (At the time of writing, this is 1000 signatures)
 * Signatures, which occur on every block are slowly rotated out of use, based on their speed, so that all participating Master nodes get some reward.
 (This only comes into effet if there are more than 1000 signing Master nodes.)